“Great lesson today! Can you do Saturday next week?”

 What saddens me most is the effect this has on the girls.
 The fuss around these extra activities is teaching them more than how to solve equations or play Mozart.
 They are also learning to worry, compare themselves to others, and feel ‘not good enough’.
 They are learning that ‘busy’ equals ‘respect-worthy’ and exhaustion is a sign of accomplishment.
 The irony is that multiple studies show cramming in more lessons from earlier ages has no advantage to children’s learning rates.
 Conversely, it could be detrimental.

 It may be a no-brainer (pardon the pun) that kids prefer to play than sit behind a desk, but learning and play needn’t be mutually exclusive.
 In “The Power of Play”, Dr Rachel White, researcher in Developmental Psychology, concludes “play is learning…play benefits cognitive, social, emotional, and physical development.”
 And “In an age where play is under siege in many educational circles, promoting opportunities for children to learn through playful contexts could not be more important.”
 Sometimes we just need to Let Them Play.

 One country that has taken the spotlight for excellence and forward thinking in education is Finland.
 Finnish students consistently rank highly in PISA tests, a global assessment of 15 year olds’ education levels.
 Whilst test-crazed Singapore has a higher share of the world’s top students, its elitism means the gold-star students at the top come at the price of those left at the bottom.
 By contrast, Finnish schools are equally good across the board.
 It may have fewer test-topping whizz-kids, but all its children are taught to an equally high standard.
 No one is left behind.

 Finland also has one of the highest levels of student wellbeing.
 The secret?
 Less school, less homework and fewer tests.
-The 2015 PISA results should be enough to put any parent off upping the school pressure, when you consider the high price Singapore’s test results come at:
+The 2015 PISA results should be enough to put any parent off upping the school pressure, when you consider the high price Singapore’s test results come at.

-So it is no wonder that in the 2017 Global Education Report, Singaporean students said what would most improve their education system would be “No standardized testing”.
+It is no wonder that in the 2017 Global Education Report, Singaporean students said what would most improve their education system would be “No standardized testing”.

 Korea, another chart topper in exams, also shows worryingly low levels of student life-satisfaction and high student anxiety.